-- 40. Under the Small Business and Work Opportunity Tax Act of 2007, how many individuals associated with a firm will be subject to preparer penalties with respect to a single return with an understatement of tax due to a position taken on the tax return? - a.
+- 40. According to Reg.
+301.7701-15(a), how many individuals associated with a firm will be subject to preparer penalties with respect to a single return with an understatement of tax due to a position taken on the tax return? - a.
 One member of the firm is primarily responsible for the position on the return. - b.
 Any member of the firm who participated in the engagement. - c.
 All members of the firm. - d.
 Do not select this answer choice.